kevingatera/le-bambou-next/README.md

 - [Tailwind CSS](https://tailwindcss.com)
 - [tRPC](https://trpc.io)

-## Project Overview

-We are building a website for [Le Bambou Gorilla Lodge](https://lebambougorillalodge.com/), a mid-range accommodation located near the Volcanoes National Park in Rwanda.
-The website will showcase the lodge's facilities, rooms, activities, and provide an easy way for guests to book their stay.

-### Features

-- **Rooms & Cottages**: Detailed information about the different types of rooms available.
-- **Activities & Attractions**: Information on local activities and attractions, including gorilla trekking.
-- **Gallery**: A photo gallery showcasing the lodge and its surroundings.
-- **Booking System**: An integrated booking system for guests to reserve their stay.
-- **Contact Information**: Easy access to contact details and a contact form.

 ## Learn More

 To learn more about the [T3 Stack](https://create.t3.gg/), take a look at the following resources: